Soft Actor-Critic (SAC)

 Key Components

-- Critics: SAC typically uses two soft Q-functions () to mitigate overestimation bias (similar to Double DQN).
+2. Critics: Two soft Q-functions () — take the minimum to mitigate overestimation bias (similar to Double DQN/TD3).

-- Target Networks: Uses moving average versions of the Q-functions for stability.
+3. Target Networks: Moving average versions of the Q-functions for stability.

-- Experience Replay: Being off-policy, it stores transitions in a buffer to reuse data.
+4. Experience Replay: Off-policy, stores transitions in a buffer to reuse data.

 Intuition